A quantitative comparison between velocity dependent SIDM cross sections constrained by the gravothermal and isothermal models: Method

-Although each system shows different scales and evolution times, the aim of this work is to find a SIDM cross section model Eq~\ref{eq:Gilman_sigma} that explains the DM density radial profiles for all systems.
-Taking the gravothermal fit as an example, a joint MCMC fit should contain in total $4\times9+2=38$ free parameters.
-Here $4\times9$ refers to the unique $\{\rho_\mathrm{s},r_\mathrm{s},\beta,t\}$ parameters for each of the 9 selected systems. $2$ corresponds to the cross section model parameter $\{\sigma_0/m,\omega\}$ that should be shared by all the SIDM halos.
+Although each system shows different scales and evolution times, the aim of this work is to find SIDM cross section models Eq~\ref{eq:Rutherford_vis}-\ref{eq:Moller_vis} that explain the DM density radial profiles for all systems.
+Taking the gravothermal fit as an example, a joint MCMC fit should contain in total $4\times7+5\times2+2=40$ free parameters.
+Here $4\times7$ refers to the unique $\theta=\{\rho_\mathrm{s},r_\mathrm{s},\beta,t\}$ parameters for each of the 7 selected SPARC galaxies. $5\times2$ stands for the unique $\theta=\{\rho_\mathrm{s},r_\mathrm{s},\beta,t,\epsilon\}$ parameters for the 2 selected galaxy clusters. $2$ corresponds to the cross section model parameter $\{\sigma_0/m_\chi,\omega\}$ that should be shared by all the SIDM halos.
 Since SPARC galaxies and galaxy clusters are independent astronomical objects, we can write the likelihood function as: